winnim12/Semester-1-Python-Portfolio/README.md

 This program allows for the player to play rock, paper, scissors with the computer.
 The player is also able to play as many times as they like.
 Key Features:
 -Keeps track of wins, losses, and ties

+Project 6: Dog Breeds
+This program allows for users to find sort dog breeds based on their preferences as well as get recommended their perfect dog breed.
+Key Features:
+-recommends dog breeds
+-opens images of each dog breed
+-sorts by dog size, characteristics, and purpose

+Project 7: CREATE Task
+This program allows users to order icecream, milkshakes, and drinks.
+Key Features:
+-recommends drinks and ice cream flavors
+-can make custom milkshake